ManojTuraga/TelemetryClient/README.md

 Automated build deployment is enabled for the `master` branch, so pushing to `master` deploys the code to production.
 Follow the instructions below to push from your local.

 ### Prerequisites
-The root folder needs to have `google_maps_key.py`, `headerKey.json`, and `ku-solar-car-b87af-firebase-adminsdk-ttwuy-0945c0ac44.json` files with the necessary contents.
+The root folder needs to have `secrets/__init__.py`, `secrets/google_maps_key.py`, `secrets/headerKey.json`, `secrets/ku-solar-car-b87af-eccda8dd87e0.json`, and `secrets/ku-solar-car-b87af-firebase-adminsdk-ttwuy-0945c0ac44.json`
+files with the necessary contents.
+You can download them from Slack.

 ### Google Cloud setup
 [Link to Medium article on deploying](https://medium.com/@dmahugh_70618/deploying-a-flask-app-to-google-app-engine-faa883b5ffab)